JKasCode/lenny-python/README.md

 So far Lenny is kind of useless because you need to know the answer to your question for Lenny to learn.

-### 0.2:29.10.20 updates:
+### 0.3:30.10.20 updates:
- - Added math
+ - Added time/date
- - Moved cmd module files to cmds folder
- - Updated connect.py
+ - Services and service handling
+ - 2 new commands: `time` and `services`

+### Using Lenny
+ 1. Clone this repository
+ 2. cd to this repository in terminal
+ 3. run the command: `python3 main.py`